scikit-tda/kepler-mapper/examples/readme.md

 ## Cat

-In the `lion` directory you'll find an example of creating simplicial complexes from point cloud data.
+In the `cat` directory you'll find an example of creating simplicial complexes from point cloud data.

 `cat-reference.csv` is courtesy of Python Mapper (http://danifold.net/mapper/index.html)